 Critical Review Management Process

-If a customer at your restaurant or bar offered a compliment or complaint you wouldn’t wait days to respond — neither should you for an online review:
+You wouldn’t wait days if a customer at your restaurant or bar offered a compliment or complaint — neither should you for an online review:

 - Review management is a continuous process that has to be supported by every shift, every day of the year.